tioui/EiffelStudio-GPL-Releases/README.md

 EiffelStudio released.
 You can find them there: https://account.eiffel.com/downloads

-Also, if you want to donate for the project, I encourage you to buy an EiffelStudio licence from Eiffel Software.
-You can buy a licence here: https://www.eiffel.com/eiffelstudio/buy/
+Also, if you want to donate for the project, I encourage you to buy an EiffelStudio license from Eiffel Software.
+You can buy a license here: https://www.eiffel.com/eiffelstudio/buy/

 Using the script